someone pumping biodiesel into their car

 Reading time: 4 min

 The use of biofuels has increased steadily in recent years, due to their importance in reducing the transportation and energy transition carbon footprint.
-They are of particular interest in sectors that are difficult to decarbonize, such as road freight transport and the maritime and aviation sectors.
-According to the European Environment Agency, the two most important plant-based fuels today are bioethanol and biodiesel.
+They are another alternative, just like electrification, for the decarbonization of transportation.

 What is biodiesel?